leonardo-alm/API--Trampay/README.md

 ## Description

 API developed with the purpose of implementing authentication using JSON Web Token(JWT).
 The User entity might be thought as an employee or admin of a company.
 The user will be able to upload client files only if authenticated.
 In order to test the API, you can download [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/).
-You can also test it with this [Front End App](https://github.com/leonardo-alm/App--Trampay).See demo below.
+You can also test it with this [Front End App](https://github.com/leonardo-alm/App--Trampay).
+See demo below.

 ## Demo